fargozhu/jira-buttler/README.md

 # Azure Jira Butler

+## Introduction

+The idea is to understand and to learn how can we deploy infra and app using GH actions.

-## Summary
+## Warming the Engine

-Azure Function API that integrates with
 [Jira Cloud API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/) for basic but important daily actions.

-The initial need was to be able to create Jira issue whenever a certificate was about to expired, but then the team though that we should leave it open for other contexts.
+Sometimes we need to create Jira tickets based on platform log or metrics in a simple and elegant way.

 ## Design